n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Understanding these pricing models helps you weigh cost against scale and technical comfort:

-• Cost vs. Scale: For heavy automation users, Make’s per-operation billing can escalate quickly, especially with complex workflows. n8n’s per-execution model or its free self-hosted option offers better value for high-volume or intricate setups.
+• Cost vs. Scale: For heavy automation users, Make’s per-credit billing can escalate quickly, especially with complex workflows. n8n’s per-execution model or its free self-hosted option offers better value for high-volume or intricate setups.

 • Technical Comfort: n8n’s free tier is unbeatable but demands setup know-how.
 If you’d rather avoid server management, Make’s plug-and-play cloud plans justify their cost with convenience and a lower entry price.